 - Get your test results interpreted by a doctor (if you have a doctor run your test) or by using a free or premium online service (if you do something like 23 and Me, here are some interpretation options:

-- Supplement with L-5-methyltetrahydrofolate (L-5-MTHF) if you do have elevated homocysteine or an MTHFR genetic polymorphism.
+- Talk with your physician or other knowledgable practitioner about supplementing with L-5-methyltetrahydrofolate (L-5-MTHF) if you do have elevated homocysteine or an MTHFR genetic polymorphism.